khkhiu/khkhiu.github.io/_posts/2021-08-28-Hackathon_AWS-BuildOn-ASEAN-2020.md

 ---

+**Note** The AWS instances and its associated resources have been terminated to prevent unnecessary billing.

-**Note** A video demonstration is added at the bottom of the page, at Appendix C.
+A video demonstration is available at Appendix C.

-{: .notice--warning}
+{: .notice--info}

 ***